easchwar/hashmap/README.md

 - Starts to get interesting here.
 Still define the size of the hash, but now instead of pointing to `true` or `false` it points to an array.
+- modulo the number by the set's length, and add it to the array at that location.
+The set includes the number if it is present in that bucket.
 - can now keep track of an arbitrary range of integers.

 ### ResizingIntSet